danielsaidi/VandelayQr/README.md

 - `QrCodeImporter` - imports `strings` and `data` by scanning QR codes

-To use this feature, make sure to specify a `NSCameraUsageDescription` text in `Info.plist`.
+To use this importer, you must add `NSCameraUsageDescription` to `Info.plist`.
 Otherwise, the app will crash.
+You must also configure `NSAppTransportSecurity` in `Info.plist` to make sure that the app can fetch the scanned url.

-Also configure `NSAppTransportSecurity` in `Info.plist` to make sure that the app can fetch the scanned url.
 The demo app has `NSAllowsArbitraryLoads` set to `true`.
 For real world apps, this is considered a bad practice.

 ## Demo App